 But as you start filling in those forms, don’t let haste make waste.
 Mistakes can cost you time, money or both.
 Here’s a look at some of the most common tax-time screw-ups.

-Mistake No. 1: Paying for tax preparation when you could get it free
+Mistake No. 1: Paying for tax preparation when you can get it free

 Would you pay a couple hundred bucks for something you can get for free?
 Millions of Americans do it every year.